-Girl Scouts of Northern Illinois (GSNI) is honored to receive a Corporation for National and Community Service federal grant for Project Opportunity, an AmeriCorps program developed by GSNI, to be implemented throughout the organization’s service area.
+GSNI is honored to be in our fifth year of an AmeriCorps federal grant for Project Opportunity—an AmeriCorps program developed by GSNI—implemented throughout our service area!
 Project Opportunity is a youth development and education program for underserved girls.
-GSNI has been awarded over $160,000 – by accepting the grant, GSNI has committed to providing a substantial program match with private and in-kind funds.
+GSNI has been awarded over $120,000!
+By accepting this grant, GSNI has committed to providing a substantial program match with private and in-kind funds.

-This outreach program will engage girls, at 37 sites across seven northern Illinois counties including, Boone, DeKalb, Kane, McHenry, Stephenson, Whiteside, and Winnebago, who are not currently served by outreach programs funded by existing generous donors.
-Project Opportunity provides the Girl Scout Leadership Experience (GSLE) to girls affected by poverty and other at-risk factors.
-These girls face barriers to participating in positive youth development programs.
-The AmeriCorps grant funding will provide the resources and AmeriCorps Members necessary to sponsor the participation of an additional 800 girls in the Girl Scout program.
-Through their participation, these 800 girls will derive the full program benefits of being a Girl Scout.
+This program engages girls at locations across northern Illinois communities including Aurora, Carpentersville, DeKalb, Elgin, and parts of Boone, McHenry, and Winnebago counties.
+Project Opportunity provides the Girl Scout Leadership Experience (GSLE) to girls affected by poverty and other risk factors.
+Many girls face barriers to participating in positive youth development programs, and AmeriCorps grant funding provides the resources and AmeriCorps members necessary to support the participation of over 600 girls in the Girl Scout program.
+Through their participation, these girls will derive the full program benefits of being a Girl Scout!

 Become an AmeriCorps member with GSNI!